 - Dongles are physical USB devices that look like memory sticks.
 You insert the dongle into a USB port on your computer before you run FARO software so that the software can automatically detect the key.
 A dongle can be used with more than one computer by moving it from one computer to another.
 Dongles are also called portlocks, hard locks, hard keys, HKs, HLs, USB dongles, or USB license sticks.
 When you order FARO software, a dongle is optional.
 Although there is an extra charge to purchase a dongle, they enable you to be mobile, running FARO software on more than one computer without having to pay for additional licenses.

-- The license key for a dongle appears on the front or back, outside or inside the dongle packaging.
-On some dongles, the key is etched on the back of the dongle.
+- License keys for a dongle appear on the front or back, outside or inside the dongle packaging.
+The key may also etched on the back of the dongle, as seen below.

 License Key Types and Containers

 To purchase the right license key type and container for your application, consider the table below.
 For help deciding which license key type and container is right for you, please contact your regional FARO Sales representative.

 |No Network||One or More Users||Always Use the Same Computer